Definitions of Sustainability: A to Z Guide on Sustainability

 Inconsistent Reporting Standards

-Sustainability reporting metrics and standards are evolving year after year, as a result, businesses tend to focus more on their scores than on adopting a comprehensive sustainability strategy, as the pressure to report their sustainability performance mounts.
+Sustainability reporting metrics and standards are evolving year after year, as a result, firms tend to focus more on their scores than on adopting a comprehensive sustainability strategy, as the pressure to report their sustainability performance mounts.
 This increases confusion and prompts them to rush their reporting just to satisfy regulatory requirements.

 KnowESG_How to overcome business sustainability challenges